-Although shopping for an engagement ring can at first look a little daunting, the process is pretty straightforward:
+Although shopping for an engagement ring can at first look a little daunting, the process is fairly straightforward:

 Of course you’ll need to establish a budget.
 Engagement rings come in all price ranges.
 Our Ring Budgeting and Diamond Pricing Guide will give you a feel for what’s available in each price range.

 When we talk about the “diamond” we are referring to the large center diamond that traditionally serves as the focal point of your engagement ring.
 The “setting” refers to the ring band, the mounting (which holds the center diamond in place) and any associated smaller side diamonds.